Vellore

-Vellore is the home to Christian Medical College & Hospital, the Vellore Institute of Technology (VIT) and Sripuram Golden Temple.
+Vellore is the home to the Christian Medical College & Hospital, the Vellore Institute of Technology (VIT), the Sripuram Golden Temple, and the Shenbakkam Raghavendra Swamy Mutt.

 The Vellore region is the largest exporter of finished leather goods in the country.
 Leather exports from Vellore account for more than 37% of India's leather exports and leather-related products.

-Vellore is one of 27 cities chosen by the Government of India to take part in the country's Smart Cities Mission.
+Vellore is one of 27 cities chosen by the government of India to take part in the country's Smart Cities Mission.

+The Oxford Economics Global Cities Index 2024 ranked Vellore as the 24th best city in India and the 729th best city in the world.

 Etymology

 According to a legend, many babul trees (known locally as velan trees) surrounded this region, which led to the name 'Vellore'.

+Another myth states that the Hindu god Murugan, with the Tamil epithet "Velan" (Spear-lord) came to Vellore during his anger, giving the town its name.

 Vellore is also known as the Second Madras because of its importance and location relative to Chennai (Madras).